-The Vahagn Project brings the excitement of launch and propulsion to life with our Vishap rockets, launch pads, and mission-control systems.
-Design, build, and safely launch rockets while tracking flight performance and analyzing data—turning hands-on experimentation into a real aerospace experience.
+The Vahagn Rocketry Project brings launch and propulsion to life through Vishap rockets, launch pads, and mission-control systems.
+Design, build, and safely launch rockets while tracking flight performance and analyzing data — turning hands-on experimentation into a real aerospace experience.

 Objective